keithbuhler/keithbuhler.github.io/index.md

 I am currently a postdoc at the University of Kentucky, where I completed my PhD in philosophy in 2016.

-My primary research centers on virtue ethics.
-Specifically, I investigate concepts such as practical reason, nature, and 'natural reasoning.'
-For example, what does it mean to assert that virtue is 'natural' for human beings?
-Can ethical knowledge be (or be like) scientific knowledge?
-I address such questions in dialogue with both religious and secular thinkers.
-In addition to ethics, I have long-standing interests in philosophy of mind, Plato and Aristotle, and interdisciplinary interests in bioethics and the philosophy of biology.
+I've been an educator for more than nine years.
+At public research universities, private liberal arts universities, and classical high schools, I've helped successfully helped learners of all ages, backgrounds, and beliefs to practice "the art of liberation."
+Reading ancient, medieval, modern, and contemporary works from a variety of disciplines helps us to transcend or our place and time and aim for timeless insights.

-In the classroom, I've successfully helped learners to practice "the art of liberation" for more than 10 years at public research universities, private liberal arts universities, and classical high schools.
+My main research project attempts to find contemporary answers to ancient questions such as: what is a human being?
+What is a *good* human being?
+Is the happy life a rational life?
+Answering these primary questions requires rethinking the relation between facts and values, or between nature and normativity: does science have anything to contribute to ethics?
+Is ethics a science?
+To answer these questions, I dialogue with both religious and secular thinkers.
+I also have long-standing interests in philosophy of mind, Plato and Aristotle, and philosophy of religion.

 You can read [more about me here](/about).
 Alternatively, you can [peruse my curriculum vitae,](/cv) explore my [courses](/teaching) and [research.](/research)